QR3.7.1 The Curious Case of Quantum Spin

 Super-computers running a million-million cycles a second take millions of seconds (months) to emulate not just what a photon does in a million-millionth of a second, but what it does in a million-millionth of that (Wilczek, 2008), (p113).
 Why do these tiniest bits of the universe, with no known internal structure, need so much computing to emulate?
 The answer proposed is that a photon isn’t a tiny particle taking a single path but a processing wave spreading over many paths.

-To recap, knowing nothing in advance, the photon spreads down every path, and when it reaches a detector, restarts, as only a processing wave can.
+To recap, knowing nothing in advance, the photon spreads down every path, and restarts when it reaches a detector, as only a processing wave can.
 What reaches a detector by the fastest route isn’t a solitary particle that magically knows the best path in advance, but a quantum ensemble that explores every path and disbands when the job is done.

 The physical law of least action then derives from the quantum law of all action that: